Liew Yuen Sien: Attack by Communist Youths

 On the morning of 16 October 1951, Liew was walking to work when a group of Chinese Communist sympathizers threw a toxic solution of nitric acid on her.
 She suffered severe chemical burns on her body, including on her face, eyes, neck, chest, and arms.
 Liew struggled to recover under hospital care and eventually sought treatment in Australia and America.
 During this time, discipline mistress Low Pei Kim took over as acting principal.
 It was not until August 1954 that Liew was able to return to work.

 One source speculates that the crime was an act of retribution by Communists radicals for her cooperation with the British colonial authorities against them.
-In the book Schooling Diaspora: Women, Education, and the Overseas Chinese in British Malaya and Singapore, 1850s-1960s, Karen M. Teoh wrote:“The attack on Liew Yuen Sien emerged from the collision of political issues within the overseas Chinese community of Southeast Asia: China’s quest for national modernization; female education as a key component of this quest; and overseas Chinese efforts to live within an unstable matrix of national, diasporic, and colonial demands… [Liew] was hailed by much of the Chinese community as an active contributor to their welfare but also strongly criticized by some of her co-ethnics for her acquiescence to British anti-Communist pressure.”The acid attack on Liew took place during the Malayan Emergency of 1948-1960.
+In the book Schooling Diaspora: Women, Education, and the Overseas Chinese in British Malaya and Singapore, 1850s-1960s, Karen M. Teoh wrote:“The attack on Liew Yuen Sien emerged from the collision of political issues within the overseas Chinese community of Southeast Asia: China’s quest for national modernization; female education as a key component of this quest; and overseas Chinese efforts to live within an unstable matrix of national, diasporic, and colonial demands… [Liew] was hailed by much of the Chinese community as an active contributor to their welfare but also strongly criticized by some of her co-ethnics for her acquiescence to British anti-Communist pressure.”The acid attack on Liew took place during the Malayan Emergency of 1948–1960.
 During this time, Communist insurgents who were previously focused on resisting the Japanese Occupation during World War II turned their attention towards fighting British imperialism.
 Nanyang became a hotbed for youth Communist activity during this period, and was forced by colonial authorities to close down in 1951.
 It was only after Liew agreed to disband political student organizations and shut down school dormitories that the school was allowed to continue operations.
 For the next few years, the school had to constantly negotiate conflicting demands between the student body and the colonial authorities, causing much tension between the staff and students, and in some cases resulting in attacks on teachers.

-Legacy
+Accolades

-Liew retired on 31 December 1966, after forty years of serving as Principal of Nanyang Girls’ High School.
-Recognitions and accolades that she received include: The Chinese Nationalist (Kuomintang) government award in 1940, an Order of the British Empire in 1958, and a Singaporean presidential medal in 1967.
+Recognitions and accolades that she received include: The Chinese Nationalist government award in 1940, an Order of the British Empire in 1958, and a Singaporean presidential medal in 1967.
 There is also a bronze bust of Liew erected in NYGH to honour her contributions to the school.

+Personal life

-Liew was the grandmother of Grace Fu, current Minister for Culture, Community and Youth in Singapore.
-Grace Fu is the second woman in Singapore’s history, after Lim Hwee Hua, to hold full ministerial status.
+Liew was the grandmother of Grace Fu, a minister in the Singapore government.